SimVitt/hello-world/README.md

    All work and no play make Jack a dull boy.
   All work and no play make Jack a dull boy.
  All work and no play make Jack a dull boy.

+All work and no play make Jack a dull boy.
+ All work and no play make Jack a dull boy.
+   All work and no play make Jack a dull boy.
+     All work and no play make Jack a dull boy.
+      All work and no play make Jack a dull boy.
+      All work and no play make Jack a dull boy.
+     All work and no play make Jack a dull boy.
+    All work and no play make Jack a dull boy.
+   All work and no play make Jack a dull boy.
+  All work and no play make Jack a dull boy.
+ All work and no play make Jack a dull boy.